avidzcheetah/Network-Simulation-UOJ-FOE/README.md

 ✅ **Layer 3 Switching & Inter-VLAN Routing** – Faster and more reliable data communication.
 ✅ **VLAN Trunking** – Allows seamless expansion without major reconfiguration.
 ✅ **Quality of Service (QoS)** – Prioritizes administrative and security traffic.
-✅ **Future Scalability** – Supports a 30% increase in connected devices.
+✅ **Future Scalability** – Supports more than 30% increase in connected devices.

 ## 🏗️ Network Design
 The network is divided into **departments**, each with **dedicated VLANs** for students, staff, and other devices.
 Below is a summary: